 SEE THE SHOWS

-Tickets for Double Dare Live, Erth’s Prehistoric Aquarium Adventure and What Do You Do With an Idea? are now on sale.
-Tickets for The SpongeBob Musical and Dr. Seuss’ How The Grinch Stole Christmas!
-The Musical go on sale soon.
+Tickets for Double Dare Live, Erth’s Prehistoric Aquarium Adventure, What Do You Do With an Idea?
+The SpongeBob Musical and Dr. Seuss’ How The Grinch Stole Christmas!
+The Musical are on sale now.

 Monday – Saturday: 10:00 AM to 7:30 PM

 Please call 800-326-6868 OR DIAL 711

 Monday – Saturday: 10:00 AM to 6:00 PM